Vedomosti: History

 Leonid Bereshidsky was the first chief editor, till he entered INSEAD business school in 2002 and was replaced by Tatiana Lysova.
-From 2007 till 2010, Elizaveta Osetinskaja served as chief editor.
-In 2010 she became chief editor of the online version of the newspaper.
+From 2007 till 2010, Yelizaveta Osetinskaya served as chief editor.
+In 2010, she became chief editor of the online version of the newspaper.
 She was replaced by former chief editor Tatiana Lysova.

 Sanoma sold its stake in the paper to Demyan Kudryavtsev, former chief executive of Kommersant, in April 2015.
 Ahead of a new Russian media ownership law prohibiting foreign enterprises from owning more than 20% of Russian media companies, Dow Jones and Pearson also divested their stakes in 2015 to Kudryavtsev, who held the right of first refusal.
 According to the newspaper, Vedmosti had about twenty-thousand paid subscribers in November 2016.
 Ilya Bulavinov, former head of the directorate for internet broadcasting of the state First Channel, has been serving as chief editor since 2017.